LiveHelperChat/chatGPT/README.md

 With this extension you won't need to pay anything to third party except OpenAI for contextual search based on your personal data.

+### Demo

+You can see ChatGPT chat running on https://doc.livehelperchat.com/ it can answer questions only realted to Live Helper Chat documentation.

+How it works?

+* Account at https://platform.openai.com is created
+* Background worker is used https://github.com/LiveHelperChat/lhc-php-resque
+* Vector store is created and attached to assistant
+* To vector store files from https://github.com/LiveHelperChat/doc were uploaded

 ### Present release